csetowhid/PHP-OOP/README.md

 - Static functions are associated with the class, not an instance of the class.

 - Static methods are declared with the `static` keyword

+## Traits

+- Traits are used to declare methods that can be used in multiple classes.

+- A class in PHP can only have single inheritance.
+Traits are there to solve the problem.